E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_AdResS/readme.rst

 ..
 Let's add a local table of contents to help people navigate the page

 ..  contents:: :local:
+The original idea of our proposal: to work on a general implementation of AdResS in class.
+MD packages.
+The current implementation of GC- AdResS in GROMACS has several performance problems.
+This module presents a very straight forward way to implement a new partitioning scheme, which solves two problems which affect the performance, the neighborlist search and the generic force kernel.
+Furthermore, we update the implementation to address this in a way that decouples the method directly from the core of any MD code, which does not hinder the performance and makes the scheme hardware independent.

 ..
 Add an abstract for a *general* audience here.
 Write a few lines that explains the "helicopter view" of why you are
     creating this module.
 For example, you might say that "This module is a stepping stone to incorporating XXXX effects